If you look at the latest content marketing statistics, you will see that 91% of B2B and 86% of B2C marketers are using content marketing.

 That means you have to decide early on which channels you will concentrate on and which marketing techniques you want to use.
 A comprehensive content marketing plan will enable you to do exactly that.

-Ability to adjust and correct
+Ability to measure and correct

 Every proper marketing strategy will have defined metrics you want to track.